 Pumpkin has also been known to help a mild case of a dog stomach upset.
 Pumpkin for an upset tummy has been noted by many professionals to help ease diarrhoea.
 The American Kennel Club suggests adding one to four tablespoons of cooked or raw pumpkin to your dog’s diet, but as a recommendation, it’s advised to add only a little to start with.
 Pumpkin for a upset stomach in dogs introduces a large amount of fibre into the diet to help stop diarrhoea.

 Like with any new addition to your dog’s diet, start slowly.
 Adding pumpkin for a dog’s upset stomach could escalate the problem if you feed too much.

 Senior Dog Upset Stomach

-If you have a golden oldie who is experiencing a senior dog upset stomach it’s highly recommended to book in for a check-up.
-Senior dogs can develop sensitive issues due to their age and it’s always best to rule out any underlying issues that could be causing upset stomachs.
+If you have a golden oldie who is experiencing a senior dog’s upset stomach, it’s highly recommended to book in for a check-up.
+Senior dogs can develop sensitive issues due to their age, and it’s always best to rule out any underlying issues that could be causing upset stomachs.